Afcon 2019: Egypt win rights to host continental showpiece | Goal.com

 Egypt beat South Africa to win rights to host Afcon 2019 tournament

-The Confederation of African Football (Caf) on Tuesday announced Egypt as the new hosts for the 2019 Africa Cup of Nations tournament.
+The Confederation of African Football (Caf) announced Egypt as the new hosts for the 2019 Africa Cup of Nations tournament.

 Egypt submitted their bid alongside South Africa to host the finals after the rights were taken away from Cameroon late last year.

-According to Caf, Cameroon was not ready to host a successful and expanded 24-team tournament.
+According to Caf, Cameroon was not ready to host an expanded 24-team tournament.

-Caf was expected to make an official announcement on Wednesday, but this was brought forward to Tuesday.
+Caf was expected to make an official announcement on Wednesday, but the decision was brought forward to Tuesday.

 Egypt received 16 votes to South Africa's one, Caf confirmed in a press conference.